Convolutional Neural Networks combined with Runge-Kutta Methods: RKCNNs

-The introduction to RK methods are in Section~\ref{subsec:RKmethod}.
-We describe the overall structure of RKNet in Section~\ref{subsec:rk_rk}.
-The structure of subnetwork for increment in each time-step is elaborated on in Section~\ref{subsec:erk_irk}.
+We provide an overview of the RK methods in Sect. \ref{subsec:RKmethod}.
+The overall structure of RKCNNs is described in Sect. \ref{subsec:RKCNN}.
+We elaborated on the structure of the subnetwork for increment in each time step in Sect. \ref{subsec:subnet}.